 It can be useful if the scenarios build up in intensity.
-For instance, if the aim of your role play is to practice a sales meeting, the person playing the role of the potential client could start as an ideal client, and, through a series of scenarios, could become increasingly hostile and difficult.
-You could then test and practice different approaches for handling situations, so that you can give participants experience with them.
+For instance, if the aim of your role-play is to practice a sales meeting, the person playing the role of the potential client could start as an ideal client, and, through a series of scenarios, could become increasingly hostile and difficult.
+You could then test and practice different approaches for handling situations, so that you can give participants experience in handling them.

 Step 5: Discuss What You Have Learned

-For example, if you're using role play as part of a training exercise, you could lead a discussion on the scenarios you have explored, and ask for written summaries of observations and conclusions from everyone who was involved.
+For example, if you're using it as part of a training exercise, you could lead a discussion on the scenarios you have explored, and ask for written summaries of observations and conclusions from everyone who was involved.

 Another technique for helping people feel more comfortable is to allow them to coach you during the demonstration.
 For instance, if you're playing the role of a customer service representative who's dealing with an angry customer, people could suggest what you should do to make things right.

 In an effort to improve customer support, John, Customer Service Manager for Mythco Technologies, sets up a team role-playing session.
 Acting as the leader/trainer, John brings together a group of software developers and customer support representatives.